bhoneywell/aws_ml_workflow/README.md

 # AWS Machine Learning Workflow

-This is a project to deploy an end-to-end ML Workflow on AWS that was created as part as part of the AWS Machine Learning Engineer nanodegree.
+This is a project to deploy an end-to-end ML Workflow on AWS that was created as part of the AWS Machine Learning Engineer nanodegree.

 ## Overview